1. Home

 Challenges and Decline

-Despite their earlier popularity, parlor cars faced significant challenges as the 20th century progressed.
+Despite their earlier popularity, parlors faced significant challenges as the 20th century progressed.
 The rise of the automobile and the development of the interstate highway system in the post-World War II era began to lure passengers away from trains.
 Cars offered more flexible travel options, and as ownership became widespread, the once-lucrative parlor car market began to dwindle.

 In tandem, the emergence of commercial aviation offered another formidable competitor.
 Airlines provided faster travel options across longer distances, rendering the time luxury by rail less appealing.
 Parlor cars, designed for daylight travel and short to medium distances, found themselves at odds with changing passenger preferences and evolving transportation infrastructure.